RichardHadzhiev/flappy-bird/README.md

 # Description

--This is a game where a Bird has to go through a space between Pipes.
+- This is a game where a Bird has to go through a space between Pipes.

 # Instructions to Play